Does Your Dog Have Separation Anxiety?

-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), separation anxiety is usually triggered when dogs are separated from a person whom they love or when the following situations come into play:
+According to Pachel, separation anxiety can occur for many reasons including genetics, developmental influences, poor socialization, or in response to bad experiences or traumatic events.
+The anxiety is then triggered when dogs are separated from a person whom they love or when the following situations come into play:

 - A Change of Ownership.
 When a dog is abandoned by the side of the road, surrendered to a shelter, or transferred to a new owner, he may end up developing separation anxiety.